eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Course Schedule I and II(Algorithms** and Implementations*).
 Just do II is enough.
 Remember all of the implementation.
   - [Leetcode] Alien Dictionary(Algorithm* and Implementation*).
 DFS solution might be easier to implement.
   - [Leetcode] Sequence Reconstruction(Best Algorithm*).
 Edge case is hard to consider!
+* Eulerian path.
+Edge info can be stored together with adj node in the adjacency list.
+  - [Leetcode] Reconstruct Itinerary(Algorithms* and Implementations*).
+Remember the naive algorithm and implementation.
+I don't get how the better algorithm works yet, though its implementation is much simpler.
+Can be skipped if there is not much time: http://chuansong.me/n/340513349632

 ## Permutations, Combinations and Subsets.